 If the note holders exercise their option to convert, the Company delivers cash to repay the principal amount of the notes and delivers shares of common stock or cash, at its option, to satisfy the conversion value in excess of the principal amount.
 In cases where holders decide to convert prior to the maturity date, the Company writes off the proportionate amount of remaining debt issuance costs to interest expense.
 In the year ended December 31, 2011, the Company delivered cash of \$0.2 million to repay the principal amount and issued 4,869 shares of its common stock in satisfaction of the conversion value in excess of the principal amount for convertible debt that was converted prior to maturity.
-The Company delivered cash of \$195.6 million to repay the principal amount, and issued 3,457,828 shares of its common stock and delivered \$99.8 million in cash in satisfaction of the conversion value in excess of the principal amount for converted prior to maturity for the year ended December 31, 2010.
+The Company delivered cash of \$195.6 million to repay the principal amount, and issued 3,457,828 shares of its common stock and delivered \$99.8 million in cash in satisfaction of the conversion value in excess of the principal amount for convertible debt converted prior to maturity for the year ended December 31, 2010.

-As of December 31, 2011 and 2010, the estimated market value of the outstanding senior notes was approximately \$0.9 billion for both periods.
+As of December 31, 2012 and 2011, the estimated market value of the outstanding senior notes was approximately \$ 2.3 billion and \$0.9 billion, respectively, and was considered a "Level 2" fair value measurement.
 Fair value was estimated based upon actual trades at the end of the reporting period or the most recent trade available as well as the Company's stock price at the end of the reporting period.
 A substantial portion of the market value of the Company's debt in excess of the outstanding principal amount relates to the conversion premium on the bonds.